Parkinson Disease Concept Map: An Overview

-These complications are represented in the map through a table that contains clinical features, mechanism, and management approach for each of l-dopa motor complications.
+These complications are represented in the map through a table that contains clinical features, mechanisms, and management approaches for each of l-dopa motor complications.

 Surgical Management of Parkinson Disease

-Surgery should be considered as an adjunct to pharmacotherapy in case that PD symptoms not adequately controlled with optimized medical therapy.
+Surgery should be considered as an adjunct to pharmacotherapy in case of PD symptoms are not adequately controlled with optimized medical therapy.
 The map briefly states surgical procedures for the treatment of PD, including the most common procedure which is Deep brain stimulation (Thalamic Stimulation) and its patient selection criteria.

 Management of Special Situations